kuka-isir/rtt_lwr/docs/source/rtpc/rtnet.rst

     #include <rtdm/rtdm.h>
     #endif

-And in your CMakeLists.txt :
+And in your CMakeLists.txt (example) :

 .. code-block:: cmake